codingones/terraform-aws-service-infrastructure/README.md

 ## About

-A module that aims to provide a ready to develop configuration of an AWS Service in the PSL architecture
+A module that aims to provide a ready to develop configuration of an AWS Service in the PSL architecture.

 ## TOC